logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-docker.md

 ###### Parameters

 Below is a list of all environment variables available with this integration.
-If required, add a varuable to the `docker run` command using the `--env` flag.
+If required, add a variable to the `docker run` command using the `--env` flag.

 |Name|Description|Required/Default|
 |---|---|---|